Tung Hu Ling: Creativity and challenges

-Tung family t'ai chi includes training in traditional Yang style, and advanced students may also train in a Wu (Hao) form and Tung style forms as well.
-Tung Hu-ling contributed to this curriculum in many ways, including the Yang-style saber (刀, Pinyin: dāo, also translated as "falchion" or "broadsword") form, which he said he learned from "an uncle" because his father knew only the straight sword (劍, Pinyin: jiàn) and spear (槍, Pinyin: qiāng).
+Tung family tai chi includes training in traditional Yang style, and advanced students may also train in a Wu (Hao) form and Tung style forms as well.
+Tung Hu Ling contributed to this curriculum in many ways, including the Yang-style saber (刀, Pinyin: dāo, also translated as "falchion" or "broadsword") form, which he said he learned from "an uncle" because his father knew only the straight sword (劍, Pinyin: jiàn) and spear (槍, Pinyin: qiāng).

-Tung Hu-ling further contributed advanced weapons forms he created based on the teachings of Yang Ch'eng-fu's elder brother, Yang Shao-hou, including vigorous routines for single and double saber with long leaps, high kicks, reverse spins, and challenging circles.
+Tung Hu Ling further contributed advanced weapons forms he created — modestly stating he based them on the teachings of Yang Chengfu's elder brother, Yang Shaohou — including vigorous routines for single and double saber with long leaps, high kicks, reverse spins, and challenging circles.
 For a time he taught those forms using sticks rather than swords, as sticks were easier to carry and practice with under the laws of British Hong Kong.
 He and his family further developed the stick forms after moving abroad.

 He also developed a unique series of seven two-person push hands sets in Thailand, because many students there have a very martial orientation.
-In fact when Tung Hu-ling arrived to introduce t'ai chi in 1953, many were skeptical that the slow and gentle moves of t'ai chi could translate into a useful defense.
+In fact when Tung Hu Ling arrived to introduce tai chi in 1953, many were skeptical that the slow and gentle moves of tai chi could translate into a useful defense.
 During one of his first demonstrations in the country, two martial arts instructors suddenly decided to mount the stage and test him.
 The audience only saw that as the young men approached he turned left and right, and in the blink of an eye both were flying off the platform.

 The next year when his famous father arrived for a tour, the 56 year-old Tung Ying-chieh also easily fended off a challenger proficient in Muay Thai, Shaolin, Iron Palm, and other arts.
-And so to this day, Tung family t'ai chi is respected throughout Southeast Asia.
+And so to this day, Tung family tai chi is respected throughout Southeast Asia.